thao786/autotest/README.md

 - broken: test search
 - detect browser to show Warning
 - explicit INCOMPLETE steps
-- explicit console result read
 - test running: please wait while the test is running.
 Gonna take a few minutes
 - result: test might not look the same as the time u recorded

-- test record date
-- click: what if there is no such selector anymore???
 - we use window name to determine tabs. messing with it while using multiple tabs results in disasters

 - what if first action is not a pageload?